Leanne Betasamosake Simpson

-Leanne Betasamosake Simpson is a Mississauga Nishnaabeg writer, musician, and academic from Canada.
+Leanne Betasamosake Simpson (/[liˈæn 'biːtaːˌsəmʊ'seː ˈsɪmp.sən]/) is a Mississauga Nishnaabeg writer, musician, and academic from Canada.
 She is also known for her work with Idle No More protests.
 Simpson is a faculty member at the Dechinta Centre for Research and Learning.
 She lives in Peterborough, Ontario.

 Early life

 Leanne is an off-reserve member of Alderville First Nation, where her grandmother Audrey Williamson (née Franklin), was born in 1925.
-Simpson's great-grandfather, Hartley Franklin later relocated to Peterborough to work on canoes when Audrey was three.
+Simpson's great-grandfather, Hartley Franklin, later relocated to Peterborough to work on canoes when Audrey was three.

 Leanne Betasamosake Simpson was born and raised in Wingham, Ontario by her Nishnaabeg mother, Dianne Simpson, and her father, Barry Simpson, who is of Scottish ancestry.

 In the early 1990s, Leanne's grandmother and mother regained their legal Indian status after the legislation of Bill C-31.
 Leanne and several of her other family members regained their Indian status after Bill C-3 became law in 2011.
 Their children regained their status after Bill S-3 was passed in 2019.
 Like Simpson, her family members are all considered off-reserve band members.